The Visitor Center

 The Visitor Center also provides schedules and information on a variety of National Park Service ranger-led programs at the Information Desk in the lobby.
 These programs are offered throughout the year and listed in our Gettysburg events calendar.

-A computer resource room gives visitors free access to information about the people who lived, worked and fought in Gettysburg, the Battle of Gettysburg, the artifacts collection at Gettysburg National Military Park, and the Gettysburg battlefield monuments.
-In the resource room, visitors have free access to several databases, including Ancestry.com, Fold 3 and National Park Service Civil War Soldiers and Sailors database.
+The McKenna Foundation Resource Room gives visitors free access to information about the people who lived, worked and fought in Gettysburg, the Battle of Gettysburg, the artifacts collection at Gettysburg National Military Park, and the Gettysburg battlefield monuments.
+In the McKenna Foundation Resource Room, visitors have free access to several databases, including Ancestry.com, Fold 3 and National Park Service Civil War Soldiers and Sailors database.
+The McKenna Foundation Resource Room is available through generous funding provided by the Katherine Mabis McKenna Foundation.

 For more information, please read this blog post from Gettysburg National Military Park.